A single visit to Brazil will not be sufficient to satisfy the most intrepid traveler's appetite!

 The weather at the Brazilian rainforest is usually hot and humid throughout the year with very small changes in the temperatures.
 The average temperature in the tropics is between 28-31ºC (80-90ºF), with excessive heat waves being very rare.
 However, the high humidity may be bothersome to people unaccustomed to hot and humid weather.

 There is no true dry season in the Amazon basin, as the rainfalls vary substantially.
 Cold weather is very rare and only occasionally in the most southern part of the Amazon.

-Excessively high temperatures are virtually non existent, as temperatures above 37ºC/100 ºF are truly rare.
-Only the humidity can be unpleasant to some people.
+Excessively high temperatures are virtually non-existent, as temperatures above 37ºC/100 ºF are truly rare, although the humidity can be unpleasant to some people.

 Belem (at the mouth of the Amazon) and Manaus (at the very heart) are very representative of the climate patterns of the Amazon.

 The rainiest months are December through May where you may expect up to 2 or 3 times more rain than the rest of the year.